-When properly "selected" via control signals 107, 509, 512-515 effect 1510 called "master/slave (latch)" will alternately put the locomotive into a "slave" status or into a "master" status every time that the "operate" sense for signals 1230 and 1231 to be active at the same 10 signal 1226 is activated.
+When properly "selected" via control signals 107, 509, 512-515 effect 1510 called "master/slave (latch)" will alternately put the locomotive into a "slave" status or into a "master" status every time that the "operate" signal 1226 is activated.
 In "master" status the locomotive performs in its normal manner described in this embodiment.
-However, when the locomotive is in "slave" status, none of the "obvious" effects (such as bells, lights, horns) that the locomotive might display "effect control signals" 107 which are combined at 15 are operable.
-The locomotive will still respond to direction changes via AC power interrupts, the "sequence" effect, the "reversal" effect, the "latch" effect and the "disconnect" effect as well as the "master/slave" effect.
-That is to say, by re-operating the "master/slave" effect
+However, when the locomotive is in "slave" status, none of the "obvious" effects (such as bells, lights, horns) that the locomotive might display are operable.
+The locomotive will still respond to direction changes via AC power interrupts, the "sequence" effect, the "reversal" effect, the "latch" effect and the "Disconnect" effect as well as the "master/slave" effect.
+That is to say, by re-operating the "master/slave" effect the locomotive can be restored to "master" status.

-When properly "selected" via control signals 107, 509, 512-515 effect 1509 called "lock" will alternately put the locomotive into a condition where the direction of the locomotive cannot be changed via the usual of the m effect control signals 107 to activate.
-In the 25 power interruptions on signal 1201 ("locked" mode) and a condition where the locomotive responds in its usual manner to power interruptions on signal 1201 ("normal" or "unlocked" mode).
-In the "locked" mode the locomotive will still respond to direction changes via the "sequence" effect 1505 and 1506 if they are properly selected and operated.
-The important feature here is that whatever direction the locomotive was going (forward, neutral, reverse) prior to the locomotive being put int "lock" mode, it will remain locked control signal 107 and operated via the "operate" signal 35 into that direction until it is changed via the "sequence" effect or it is taken out of "lock" mode and sequenced in the normal fashion via AC power interruptions on signal 1201.
+When properly "selected" via control signals 107, 509, 512-515 effect 1509 called "lock" will alternately put the locomotive into a condition where the direction of the locomotive cannot be changed via the usual power interruptions on signal 1201 ("locked" mode) and a condition where the locomotive responds in its usual manner to power interruptions on signal 1201 ("normal" or "unlocked" mode).
+In the "locked" mode the locomotive will still respond to direction changes via the "sequence" effect 1505 & 1506 if they are properly selected and operated.
+The important feature here is that whatever direction the locomotive was going (forward, neutral, reverse) prior to the locomotive being put int "lock" mode, it will remain locked into that direction until it is changed via the "sequence' effect or it is taken out of "lock" mode and sequenced in the normal fashion via AC power interruptions on signal 1201.

-When properly "selected" via control signals 107, different set (page).
-This permits 5×m (five times m) 40 509, 512-515 effect 1508 called "disconnect" will alternately put the locomotive into a condition where the locomotive behaves as if it were in "slave" with regard to its "obvious" effects and the motor power is forced into an off or "disconnected" status (this is called the "disconnected" mode) and into a condition where the locomotive operates in its usual manner.
+When properly "selected" via control signals 107, 509, 512-515 effect 1508 called "disconnect" will alternately put the locomotive into a condition where the locomotive behaves as if it were in "slave" with regard to its "obvious" effects and the motor power is forced "disconnected" mode) and into a condition where the locomotive operates in its usual manner.